rdustinb/WrenchAndGear/critical_commands.markdown

   cmd = open -W -a Meld --args --auto-merge \"$PWD/$LOCAL\" \"$PWD/$BASE\" \"$PWD/$REMOTE\" --output=\"$PWD/$MERGED\"
 ```

-This will allow meld to be used as gitdiff

----
 iCloud setup on the Mac has become extremely bloated, so if there is a small drive being utilized it might be best to disable all iCloud "sync" features except those directly used on the Mac in question.
 For instance, disabling the following freed up almost 5GB:

 * Photos